agata-sm/piRNA-seq_pipeline/README.md

 	5.4.
 Building a comprehensive set of piRNA clusters based on experimental evidence, with annotation from pts 1, 2, 3 (a database) (may be used for a web tool?)

 	5.5.
-Script to parse the piRNA cluster collection from p 5.4 to obtain a `gff` file with clusters of interest to be used directly for read summarisation in p.
-6
+Script to parse the piRNA cluster collection from p 5.4 to obtain a `gtf` file with clusters of interest to be used directly for read summarisation in p.
+6 -->
- -->

 6. Summarisiation of the reads mapped to provied annotation files: all Ensembl `exon` features (reporting by `gene_biotype` for QC purposes); piRNA clusters provided by an already processed annotation `gtf` file or obtained from step 4; merged gtf of different annotations: Ensembl `exon` features and piRNA clusters and repeats from RepeatMasker (simple repeats excluded). (count tables)

 	6.1 Generating plots of post-alignment QC metrics (biotype distribution, distribution of the 1st nt in reads mapped to piRNA clusters)

+Following the completion of the pipeline clusters can be further selected, see section